-- Determining that a scaffold is absolutely necessary (i.e., the lowest risk option for all workers, including scaffold erectors) and alternate access means are not available. - Requesting scaffolds and ensuring entry into the electronic scaffold management system. - Coordinating access to the work area for scaffold assembly, modification, and removal.
+- Determining whether a Scaffold is absolutely necessary (i.e., the lowest-risk option for all workers, including Scaffold erectors) and alternate access means are not available - Requesting Scaffolds and ensuring entry into the Electronic Scaffold Management System - Coordinating access to the work area for Scaffold assembly, modification, and removal

-3.11 BNI Environmental, Safety, and Health Manager
+2.11 BNI Environmental, Safety, and Health Manager

-The BNI Environmental, Safety, and Health (ES&H) Manager is responsible for oversight to ensure compliance with all UPF, National, Federal, State, and local scaffold safety requirements.
+The Bechtel National, Inc. (BNI), Environmental, Safety, and Health (ES&H) Manager is responsible for oversight to ensure compliance with all UPF, National, Federal, State, and local Scaffold safety requirements.

-3.12 Scaffold Yard Foreman
+2.12 Scaffold Yard Foreman